Comité Territorial de Football de Saint-Barthélemy

 The Comité Territorial de Football de Saint-Barthélemy (Territorial Football Committee of Saint-Barthélemy) is the governing body of association football in Saint Barthélemy.
 The association was founded in 1994.
 In 2019 the committee announced that it was seeking membership in CONCACAF and the Caribbean Football Union for the first time.
 As of the September 2019 elections, the president of the association is Zouhir Boubakeur and the vice-president is French footballing legend Robert Pires.

 Unlike other overseas collectivities which are affiliated with the French Football Federation (FFF), the Comité Territorial de Football de Saint-Barthélemy was aligned with the Football League of Guadeloupe, an Overseas Collectivity from which Saint Barthélemy voted to secede and form a separate Collectivity in 2003.
 However, the CTFSB separated from the Guadeloupean association as a required step in becoming a member of the Caribbean Football Union and CONCACAF.
-The have since been receiving support from the FFF.
+They have since been receiving support from the FFF.